 Maximise the use of technology to facilitate remote contact, for example, video conferencing to facilitate remote meetings.
 For customer-facing organisations, consider introducing or maximising the use of self-service options and online services.
 Issue staff with laptops and IT support so they can work remotely wherever possible.
 Support their health and safety, for example by carrying out risk assessments using self-completion questionnaires that can be completed remotely.

 Increased sickness absence may create a need for other employees, if willing, to work longer hours to keep your business going.
 If this happens, you will need to comply with the Working Time Regulations 1998 to ensure appropriate length of daytime working hours, night shifts and rest breaks.
-The government has changed the rules on carrying over annual leave to support key industries during COVID-19 so workers who haven't taken all their statutory annual leave will be able to carry it over into the next two leave years.
+In 2020 the government changed the rules on carrying over annual leave during COVID-19 and workers who didn't take all their statutory annual leave can carry it over into the next two leave years.

 Useful contacts and further reading